Contact Center, Voice and Unified Communications

 - Reporting and performance analysis that includes real-time dashboards along with detailed queue and agent statistics

-When your managers have these assets, they have a 360-degree view of customer interactions.
+With these assets, your managers have a 360-degree view of customer interactions.
 This visibility facilitates a more efficient department that uses data to drive decision-making.

 In addition to the features above, there are more analytics and reporting capabilities you’ll appreciate.
 Reports are customizable to your needs relating to agent and queue performance.

 Contact center software doesn’t just serve inbound channels.
 You can also use it to send dynamic notifications to customers.
-You can send those via voice, SMS, or email.
-Some ways to employ this functionality include:
+You can send those via voice, text, or email.
+Ways to employ this functionality include: